eth-educators/ethstaker-guides/monitoring.md

 You can find all the Prometheus releases and their changelog on https://github.com/prometheus/prometheus/releases .
 You can find all the Node exporter releases and their changelog on https://github.com/prometheus/node_exporter/releases .

+You might never need to update these tools as there might not be any severe or critical issue with them or there might not be an issue that can be easily exploited by a malicious actor with the version you have.
+However, it's a good practice to monitor releases for the tools you are using and update them regularly.

 The second risk comes from the additional attack surface that these tools are creating.
 One of this attack surface is the HTTP servers they are adding and the ports on which they are listening.
 This guide configured them to only listen on your localhost interface meaning that they cannot be accessed from any other machine on a network.
 You would have to have malicious processes or actors connecting to these tools from your machine to access your private data for instance.
 A good way to prevent this risk is to limit the running processes, run only trusted processes, limit who can connect to the machine and only allow trusted people connecting to your machine.

 If you want to access Grafana and your dashboards from a remote machine on your local network or from the internet, you could simply use [an SSH tunnel](https://www.tunnelsup.com/how-to-create-ssh-tunnels/) ([with PuTTY on Windows](https://www.ibm.com/support/pages/ssh-tunneling-putty) or [natively on Windows 10](http://woshub.com/ssh-tunnel-port-forward-windows/)).